fatimaomar53/Final-Project/README.md

    cp .env.template .env
    (These adjustments will allow others to understand the necessary configuration without exposing any sensitive data.)

+Running Webpack in Development Mode
+To run Webpack in development mode, use the following command:

+bash:

+npx webpack --config webpack.dev.js

+PowerShell Execution Policy Issue
+If you encounter the following error when running Webpack on PowerShell:

+bash:

+webpack : File C:\Users\acer\AppData\Roaming\npm\webpack.ps1
+cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.

+This error occurs due to PowerShell's script execution policy.
+Follow these steps to resolve the issue:

+Open PowerShell as Administrator (search for "PowerShell", right-click and choose "Run as administrator").

+Run the following command to allow locally created scripts to run:

+bash

+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser When prompted, type Y and press Enter to confirm.

+After this, you should be able to run the Webpack command without issues:

+bash

+npx webpack --config webpack.dev.js

+For more information on PowerShell's execution policies, visit the official documentation: about_Execution_Policies.

+Building for Production
+To create a production build, use the following command:

+bash

+npx webpack --config webpack.prod.js

+This update will guide anyone facing the same issue on how to resolve it wi

 ## Scripts